jeffwray/InSummarAI/README.md

 # InSummarAI

-InSummarAI: Transcribe voice recordings (MP3, M4A) from iPhone and Android devices and generate comprehensive meeting minutes using AI assistance.
+InSummarAI (pronounced "In Summary"): Transcribe voice recordings (MP3, M4A) from iPhone and Android devices and generate comprehensive meeting minutes using AI assistance.

 ## Overview